brent-edwards-online/checking-credit-cards/readme.md

 ## By Brent Edwards

+This solution contains a working program.
+When it is run you will be able to enter individual credit card numbers at the prompt.
+Alternatly you can enter 'f' at the prompt and then enter the full path to file containing a list of credit cards and the application will process and validate all numbers in the list.

 ## Introduction

 Develop the ideas of how to validate Credit Cards.
 The solution can be a full application, skeleton methods or pseudocode.